 WHAT ARE THE TREATMENT OPTIONS FOR CROHN’S DISEASE?

 Treatment for Crohn’s disease is broadly categorized as medical or surgical in nature.
 It is important to note that there is currently no identified cure for Crohn’s disease.
 Medical management is aimed at achieving and maintaining a non-inflamed state and attempting to prevent recurrent disease.
 Surgical therapy is indicated for managing the complications of Crohn’s disease (such as obstruction, fistula, bleeding, and perforation).
 Surgical removal of the segment(s) of intestine involved with Crohn’s disease does not cure the disease.
 Removal of the segment(s) addresses the immediate problem but the disease often returns in areas previously not involved, often just upstream to the area where two previously healthy pieces of intestine are joined.

-Once the diagnosis is made, medical management is always the first choice for treatment unless, as mentioned above, the patient's condition requires an emergency operation.
+Once the diagnosis is made, medical management usually is the first choice for treatment unless, as mentioned above, the patient's condition requires an emergency operation.
 In medical management, several treatment plans are available for initial therapy, for maintenance therapy, and to prevent recurrence.
 These medical treatment options are often managed by the patient's gastroenterologist (a physician who specializes in the non-operative management of diseases of the intestine).
-The most commonly used medications for acute flares of the disease is a corticosteroid, such as prednisone or methylprednisolone.
-The use of other anti-inflammatory agents such as 5-ASA based medications are common as well.
-Various immunosuppressive drugs are can then be used to maintain remission.
-There is a class of drugs called “biologics” which are now commonly used to treat Crohn’s long-term.
-Some biologics such as infliximab and adalimumab have been used for years, and others such as vedolizumab and ustekinumab have been used only for a few years now.
-Additional research and clinical trials are underway to test new medications in this class of drug.
 Other medications may also be prescribed depending on your history, age, general health, and specific disease process.
 Dietary modifications might also be recommended.
 If medical management is unable to relieve the pain, obstruction or fistula formation, surgery then becomes an option to improve the patient's health.